jakub-mata/tax-registry-blockchain/README.md

 The daemon does not have to be running continuously.
 All the blockchain information is stored locally in a durable storage (e.g. PostgreSQL), which is accessed anytime the daemon boots up.
 If no such storage exists, the daemon sets up a new one.
 Furthermore, the daemon automatically synchronizes its blockchain information with the network (the interval for synchronization can be configured) and updates this local storage.

+Each blockchain is defined by its unique ID.
+Users provide this ID when interacting with a particular blockchain (see [example usage](#example-usage) below).
+All locally stored blockchains are periodically synchronized with the network - the daemon sends a request for each blockchain to all peers in the network.
+If any of the peers possess the blockchain as well and theirs is longer, they send back their version of the blockchain.

+Upon start-up, they are no peers in the network.
+At least one peer has to be added manually with the `connect` command.
+Then peer exhange will occur in pre-defined intervals, during which peers share their network information.
+This helps other nodes in the network extend their peer lists, which spreads the size of the network.

 ## Installation

 Run `git clone` on this repository.